astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/01-python-environment.md

 A Python file containing code that can be imported and used in other programs
 :::

-When you type a simple line like `import math`, a complex process unfolds behind the scenes.
-Understanding this machinery is the difference between guessing why code fails and knowing exactly how to fix it.
+When you type `import astropy`, a complex process unfolds behind the scenes.
+Understanding this machinery is the difference between guessing why `ImportError: No module named 'astropy.cosmology'` fails and knowing exactly how to fix it.

 ### The Import System Exposed